The Skin Mistake You Don’t Know You’re Making

 Who did you learn your skincare routine from?
 Was it from your mum, your sister or your best friend?
 We all learn from those around us and try to treat our skin the best way we know how, but truthfully most of the skin problems I see are simply due to people doing the wrong thing.
 Some of the things I have been told you are using are actually the very opposite of what our skin needs.
 What is your biggest skin mistake?

 I have seen the effects of people picking skin causing scarring , DIY disasters such as plucking too many eyebrow hairs, and numerous others.
 So I think it’s time to share some of them with you.
-Which one of these resonate with you?
+Which one of these resonates with you?

-skin mistake 1.
+Skin mistake 1.
 The lazy one (won’t take their make-up off before bedtime)

 This is a mistake that I have seen many times and it really harms your skin no matter what age you are.
 All the chemicals and agents in the make-up that sit on the skin happily during the day, cause havoc when absorbed into the skin during the night.
-Remember nighttime is all about when the skin is set to regenerate, repair and nourish and this important job will not be done if you leave the ‘slap’ on.
+Remember nighttime is all about when your skin is set to regenerate, repair and nourish and this important job will not be done if you leave the ‘slap’ on.
 Instead, you will allow free radicals to run amok and your skin will be dehydrated, inflamed and you will encourage premature ageing.

-skin mistake 2.
+Skin mistake 2.
 The exfoliation addict

 Many of my clients (male and female) have been sold the electrical exfoliating devices by the eager salesperson.
 They were stopped in the Mall and asked to lend a hand, which was then cleansed and scrubbed clean with this aggressive mechanical brush.
 Now therein lies the issue; your skin on your face is not the same as your hand – so why would this sales technique work.
 Cause they will then show how clean your hand skin is and you will think WOW!
 Please know that over-exfoliating and aggressively cleansing the skin can lead to hyperpigmentation, over-sensitised, inflammation and will aggravate acne.